jamaspy/transactiontable/README.md

 ## Installation

-1) Clone this repo to your machine
+1. Clone this repo to your machine
-2) Run `npm install` to install the dependencies
+2. Run `npm install` to install the dependencies
-3) Run `npm start` to run the app in development mode
+3. Run `npm start` to run the app in development mode
-4) Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+4. Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-## Objective
-Finance managers use DiviPay to stay on top of their team's expenses.
-Your challenge is to implement DiviPay's new transaction table to make it easy for finance managers to see what’s happening at a simple glance.

-## Requirements
+## Introduction
-- Please implement a transaction table that displays the provided data.
-You should have the following columns in your table:
-    - Status
-    - Date
-    - Merchant Name
-    - Team Member
-    - Category (dropdown list of category names)
-    - Amount
-    - GST
-    - Budget
-    - Receipt (read-only checkbox)
-    - Billable (checkbox)

-- Please implement a search feature that can take any input in the search bar and display any matching transactions in the table.
-Fields that should be searched are:
-    - Merchant Name
-    - Team Member
-    - Category Name
-    - Budget
-    - Amount
-    - GST

-- Approach this app like it would be used in production by customers and worked on by other developers.
-- It should be well structured, fully tested, work according to the requirements and have no bugs.
-- Feel free to re-organise the folders, make new modules, and refactor as you see fit.
-- The app should look appealing and be easy to use for finance managers.
-- We ask that you don't use any libraries not already provided in the package.json to implement the functionality as we want to see your raw coding ability.
+### Thank you for the oppurunity to take part in the challenge.
+Not having access to packages was fun! :) The table is rendering with the different data types, looking up the category & merchant names and is filtering against the required fields.
+More filter categories can be added in the future without having to change the filter function.
+And, more columns headings and data types can be added in the future without having to change the table itself.

-## Required effort
+## Test Notes

-You should spend about 4 hours on this challenge.
-We are interested in seeing your problem solving ability, the structure and robustness of your code and design skills.
-Your solution does not need to look perfect, but it must be fully tested and work according to the requirements without any bugs.
+- Table data not being rendered at all in the table `<renderApp/>` is only producing the table, and the table head.
+- Due to time contraints I was unable to get the table data to render.
+Tried, adding in a `async await`, `waitFor` & `findBy` in case the App was rendered before the table data was rendered by the `renderTableCell()` function.
+- Really good example of using TDD from the beginning to ensure the appraoch is testable.

-## Resources
+## Future Work

-- Here is the documentation for [React Testing Library](https://testing-library.com/docs/react-testing-library/intro), which is the testing library used for this challenge.
-- All sample data has been provided for you.
+- Once table data is rendering add tests:
+  - `<select>` & `<checkbox>` inputs are rendering correctly
+  - Ensure the filter button is disabled when no filter term is entered
+  - Ensure filter handles `numbers` and `strings`
+- As the data and potential number of records increase the filter function will be less efficient and will need to be refactored.
+- Allow data to be updated/added/deleted from the table